 Harmful algal blooms impact the coastal economy on average $82 million a year.
 Because every coastal state suffers HABs the problem is too much for any one agency.
-The National Phytoplankton Monitoring Network collects ecological data at low taxpayer expense at 250 sites in 22 states and territories.
+The National Phytoplankton Monitoring Network collects ecological data at low taxpayer expense in 36 states and territories.
 This is a true “citizen science” program that combines expertise from NOAA, state and federal agencies, and industry with the energy of volunteers from schools, universities and civic groups.

 Why We Care